Skip to main content

 3. Your employer will value you more.

 Employees with college degrees are in high demand.
-In fact, 9 out of 10 new jobs go to degree holders, even if the position doesn’t require one.
-While earning your bachelor’s degree arms you with many skills, some of the most coveted by employers include:
+In fact, the U.S. Bureau of Labor Statistics anticipates millions of job openings for bachelor’s degree holders? in the coming decade.
+While earning your bachelor’s degree arms you with many skills, there are some that are the most coveted by employers, including:

 4. You will become a fountain of knowledge.